nghiango1/WebDefaceDetection/README.md

 ### Result analysis

 Using [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix), I draw the conclusion base on 4 metric
-- Accuracy: Overall accuracy of the model `(TP+FN) / (TP+FP+TN+FN) × 100%`
+- Accuracy: Overall accuracy of the model. `(TP+FN) / (TP+FP+TN+FN) × 100%`
 - Percision: Accuracy of predicting the attacked sample. `TP / (TP+FP) ×100%`
 - Recall: Ability to find all attacked samples of the model. `TP / (TP+FN) × 100%`
 - Fail Alarm: False alarm rate. `FP / (FP+TN) ×100%`

-There is only the result with 400 records ( 200 normal **Vietnamese** page - 200 deface page) in this repo from provided URL list file.
+There is only the result with 400 records ( 200 safe **Vietnamese** page - 200 deface page) in this repo from provided URL list file.
 - `0.25_final.csv` contain result of the model build with 75% data use for tranning and 25% data use for test
 - `0.5_final.csv` contain result of the model build with 50% data use for tranning and 50% data use for test

-But, the biggest run of the thesis have 1600 records (with 800 Normal - 800 Deface pages) with 50% traning - 50% testing, which conclude the thesis proposed model can gives good performance and have a very high accuracy rate.
+But, the largest run of the thesis have 1600 records (with 800 safe **mix language** page - 800 Deface pages) with 50% traning - 50% testing, which conclude the thesis proposed model can gives good performance and have a very high accuracy rate.

 | **Clasification Algorithm** | **File**          | **n-gram** | **percision**  | **recall** | **accuracy**              | **Fail Alarm** |
 | --------------------------- | ----------------- | ---------- | -------------- | ---------- | ------------------------- | -------------- |